onflow/flow-cli/docs/execute-scripts.md

 - Flag: `--code`

-⚠️ DEPRECATED: use filename argument.
+⚠️ No longer supported: use filename argument.

 ### Host